-Countryside Skills empowers young people to make positive choices for themselves through practical, hands-on outdoor activities such as coppicing, weaving willow hurdles, working with sheep, making fires and map reading.
+Our Countryside Skills course empowers young people to make positive choices for themselves through practical, hands-on outdoor activities such as improving wildlife habitats and working with farm animals.

 Countryside Skills is for pupils who:

 - Have expressed an interest in outside work and would like to find out more about the opportunities available to them and to gain a qualification

 - Have struggled in a classroom setting for any number of reasons, including learning difficulties and challenging behaviour